ToolKitten/.github/profile/README.md

 We're very much open to contributions (especially the logo, the one currently is somewhat of a placeholder)!

+Also, I'm using this project as an excuse for learning all things Git(Hub), Cloudflare and website building...

-Also, I'm still learning all things Git(Hub)... if you've got any tips & tricks, I'd be happy to hear them :))
+If you've got any tips & tricks, I'd be happy to hear them :))